 Chart your course thoughtfully

 It’s not an easy task to combine two company cultures to arrive at a unified brand with a common culture and brand message.
-The leaders of each firm must agree on a new brand that accurately reflects the combined strengths, differentiators and value propositions of the united organization.
+The leaders of each firm must agree on a new brand that accurately reflects the combined strengths, differentiators, and value propositions of the united organization.

-We recommend firms begin the process with a strategic planning session, during which leaders discuss and agree to the strategies and tactics for integrating all aspects of the merging firms, including operations, marketing and culture.
+We recommend firms begin the process with a strategic planning session, during which leaders discuss and agree on the strategies and tactics for integrating all aspects of the merging firms, including operations, marketing and culture.

 There is always a lot to cover.
 Here are a few examples of the marketing and branding decisions that should be made during the strategic planning session:

-- Whether or not to rename the firm, adopt a new logo or to co-brand
+- Whether or not to rename the firm, adopt a new logo, or to co-brand

 - The underlying brand position and how it will support immediate and long-term business goals